Why do we underestimate how long it will take to complete a task?

 Another strategy for combating the planning fallacy is illustrated by a study from the Netherlands, where study participants were given a writing assignment and told to complete it within a week.
 The participants were split into two groups.
-Both groups were instructed to set goal intentions, indicating what day they intended to start writing the paper, and what day they believed they would finish.
-However, the second group also set implementation instructions, specifying what time of day and in what location they would write, and were asked to visualize themselves following through on their plan.
+Both groups were instructed to set goal intentions, indicating what day they intended to start writing the paper and what day they believed they would finish.
+However, the second group also set implementation instructions, specifying what time of day and in what location they would write.
+They were asked to visualize themselves following through on their plan.

 Use the segmentation effect for better estimates

 A related strategy involves breaking up big projects into their component parts, and then planning for the completion of the smaller subtasks instead of the project as a whole.
-As bad as we are at estimating the amount of time required for relatively large tasks, research has shown that we are much better at planning for small ones: often our estimates are remarkably accurate, and at worst they are overestimates.9 This is therefore a much safer strategy: In practice, it’s much better to allot too much time to a project than too little.
+As bad as we are at estimating the amount of time required for relatively large tasks, research has shown that we are much better at planning for small ones: often, our estimates are remarkably accurate, and at worst, they are overestimates.9 This is, therefore a much safer strategy: In practice, it’s much better to overestimate the amount of time needed for a project than to allocate too little.